 Consideration #1: When Should My Pageview Event Fire?

-To keep your Google Analytics for Firebase data similar to the traditional Google Analytics data you are familiar with, I recommend firing a pageview according to the same logic that we previously applied to Universal Analytics: whenever the user views a new page.
+To keep your Google Analytics 4 data similar to the traditional Google Analytics data you are familiar with, I recommend firing a pageview according to the same logic that we previously applied to Universal Analytics: whenever the user views a new page.

 So, do not use the checkbox if your site is a single page app.
 With Single Page Apps (SPAs), how we define a “page”, however, can get a little tricky.
 On a traditional website the user is presented with a series of pages, and each page loads sequentially as the user navigates the site.
 However, traditional websites are slow, and many developers prefer to dynamically modify the content on a single page rather than send the user across multiple pages as they navigate.
 This is why the web is rapidly moving toward SPAs.